 - Check you've got enough free hard drive space in macOS.
 (See also How to make more space on Mac.)

-- Check for any uninstalled updates in the Mac App Store, and make sure macOS is up to date.
+- Check for any uninstalled updates in the Mac App Store (here's how to fix a Mac that won't finish a macOS update), and make sure macOS is up to date.

 - Update apps installed outside of the App Store manually.
 Most apps have a 'Check for updates' feature.